-Students who claim "Texas Resident" tuition classification must present with their application for admission - documentary proof that they have maintained legal residence in Texas for at least 12 months prior to the semester of enrollment.
-Failure to provide such documentation will cause the applicant to be classified as a non-Texas resident for tuition/fee assessment purposes.
+Students who claim "Texas Resident" tuition classification must present with their application of admission documented proof that they have maintained legal residence in Texas for at least 12 months prior to the semester of enrollment.
+Failure to provide such documentation will cause the applicant to be classified as a non-Texas resident for tuition/ fee assessment purposes.
 Documentation used to establish residency may be in any of the following forms:

-- A transcript from a Texas high school which shows that the applicant attended a Texas school for one or more years immediately preceding enrollment at Lee College. - A permanent Texas drivers license that is at least one year old. - Payroll records verifying at least one year of state residency. - · Texas voter registration (at least one year old). - A lease agreement which shows that the applicant has been a resident of the state for one or more years. - A property tax statement. - Bank or other records which indicate that the applicant has been a resident of Texas for one or more years.
+- Transcript from a Texas high school which shows that the applicant attended a Texas school for one or more years immediately preceding enrollment at Lee College. - · A permanent Texas driver's license at least one year old. - Payroll records verifying at least one year of state residency. - Texas voter registration (at least one year old). - A lease agreement which shows that the applicant has been a resident of the state for one or more years. - A property tax statement. - Bank or other records which indicate that the applicant has been a resident of Texas for one or more years.